ReliSA/Software-process-antipatterns-catalogue/catalogue/Collective_Procrastination.md

 ![burndown chart showing Collective Procrastination anti-pattern](Collective_Procrastination_-_burndown_example.png)

-The anti-pattern occurs on 10-13th April.
+The stalled progress is until 10th April, the rock edge of the burndown occurs on 10-13th April.

 ## Specific To